seinecle/codapps/docs/generated-html/subdir/creating-a-form-two-methods_temp_html.md

 myForm1.show();
 ----

+//ST: !
 Now, launching the app preview will show our Form1!
+It still empty but it is a good start! 🎉🎉

 //ST: !
+image::Previewing-the-Form-you-created!.png[align="center",title="Previewing the Form you created!"]
+{nbsp} +

+//ST: !
 *This is the end of the second module.
 You should now be able to:*

 //ST: !
 1. understand what a Component is.
-2. understand what an Action is (just the concept, we did not go into the details yet on this one)
+2. understand what an Action is.
 3. understand what a Form is.

 //ST: !
 [start=4]
 4. create a Form using simple lines of code.
-5. create a Form using the Graphical User Interface (GUI)
+5. create a Form using the Graphical User Interface (GUI).
 6. understand what are the different panels of the GUI.

 //ST: !
 [start=7]
 7. trigger with a couple lines of code the opening of the Form you created with the GUI.
+8. create a Label
+9. create a Button and attach an action to it.

 //ST: !
-*In the next module, we are going to learn how to add Components to make a lively interface: Buttons, text, pictures, and more!*
+*In the next module, we are going to learn how to style Components so that you can design your app exactly as you desire!*

 == The end
 //ST: The end